All the trains running during nationwide rail strike

 In the forthcoming strikes by Network Rail signallers, only about 20% of lines will open for trains

-During the planned nationwide rail strikes for three dates in late June, only limited passenger train services will run – most of them on key links to and from London.
+During the planned nationwide rail strikes for three dates in late June, only 22 per cent of passenger train services will run – most of them on key links to and from London.

 Members of the RMT rail union at Network Rail and 13 train operators voted 8:1 in favour of strike action over jobs, pay and conditions, and will stage 24-hour walkouts on 21, 23 and 25 June.